-The School of Gerontology offers several graduate degrees including: a Master of Science in Gerontology; a Master of Aging Services Management; a Master of Arts in Gerontology; a Master of Long Term Care Administration (with the Marshall School of Business and the School of Policy, Planning, and Development), and a Ph.D. in Gerontology.
+The School of Gerontology offers several graduate degrees including: a Master of Science in Gerontology; a Master of Aging Services Management; a Master of Arts in Gerontology; a Master of Long Term Care Administration (with the Marshall School of Business and the Price School of Public Policy).
+All master's degrees are offered online and onsite.
+The School of Gerontology offers the premiere Ph.D. in Gerontology program in the nation.
+The program is not offered online.
+The school also offers a Ph.D. in the Biology of Aging.
 Non-degree graduate students may complete 16 units of gerontology and be awarded a graduate level certificate in gerontology (also available online).

 Master's degree students may pursue one of several dual degrees, which are jointly offered with other professional schools.
-These are the Master of Science in Gerontology and the Master of Business Administration (M.S./M.B.A.) with the Marshall School of Business; the Master of Science in Gerontology and the Doctor of Dental Surgery (M.S./D.D.S.) with the Ostrow School of Dentistry; the Master of Science in Gerontology and the Juris Doctor (M.S./J.D.) with the Gould School of Law; the Master of Science in Gerontology and the Master of Public Administration (M.S./M.P.A.), the Master of Science in Gerontology and the Master of Health Administration (M.S./M.H.A.), and the Master of Science in Gerontology and the Master of Planning (M.S./M.Pl.) with the School of Policy, Planning, and Development; the Master of Science in Gerontology and the Master of Social Work (M.S./M.S.W.) with the School of Social Work; and the Master of Science in Gerontology and the Doctor of Pharmacy (M.S./Pharm.D.) with the School of Pharmacy.
+These are the Master of Science in Gerontology and the Master of Business Administration (M.S./MBA) with the Marshall School of Business: the Master of Science in Gerontology and the Juris Doctor (M.S./J.D.) with the Gould School of Law; the Master of Science in Gerontology and the Master of Public Administration (M.S./MPA), the Master of Science in Gerontology and the Master of Health Administration (M.S./MHA), and the Master of Science in Gerontology and the Master of Planning (M.S./MPl) with the Price School of Public Policy; the Master of Science in Gerontology and the Master of Social Work (M.S./MSW) with the School of Social Work: and the Master of Science in Gerontology and the Doctor of Pharmacy (M.S./Pharm.D.) with the School